-Canstar Blue’s frozen meals review has seen Super Nature, On the Menu, McCain Healthy Choice, Coles, McCain Man Size, Woolworths, Weight Watchers, McCain and Lean Cuisine rated on variety, ease of preparing, taste & quality of ingredients, value for money and overall satisfaction.
+Canstar Blue’s frozen meals review has seen McCain Man Size, Weight Watchers, Coles, On the Menu, Woolworths, McCain Healthy Choice, Lean Cuisine and McCain compared on taste & quality of ingredients, meal variety, ease of preparing, value for money and overall satisfaction.

 Sometimes cooking dinner is the last thing you want to do after you’ve come home from a long day’s work.
 And while the allure of takeaway food is ever-present, the cost – as well as the guilt – associated with greasy fast food can quickly make dinner time a bigger decision than expected.

-Here are the best brands for frozen meals in Australia, as rated by consumers in Canstar Blue’s latest review:
+Here are the best frozen meal brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Competitively priced, the Pub Favourites range will set you back $6.50 per packet, while the Power Bowls will cost you $7.50 at checkout.
 If you’re looking to stick to a diet, On the Menu also has the nutritional information of all its products via its website, making it easy to plan what’s for dinner.

-McCain has one of the largest ranges of frozen meals on offer, such as the regular McCain line Healthy Choice, Healthy Choice Whole Grains and Man Size, as well as several frozen pizza lines like Flavour Boss and Rustica.
+McCain has one of the largest ranges of frozen meals on offer, such as the regular McCain line Healthy Choice, Healthy Choice Whole Grains and Man Size and Hearty Meals.
+It also has several frozen pizza lines like Rustica and Ultra Thin Pizzas.
 The ingredients and nutritional information are also available on the McCain website, along with cooking instructions to help you plan dinner down to the minute.

-The regular McCain frozen meal range has a variety of dishes including veal cordon bleu, beef and bacon pasta, tuna morays and chicken parmigiana.
+The regular McCain frozen meal range has a variety of dishes including veal cordon bleu, slow-cooked beef, tuna mornay and lamb cutlet with gravy.
 These cost anywhere between $4.50 and $6.

 While they may be convenient, subbing frozen meals for cooking can end up costing you in the long run, so it’s important to shop around to ensure you’re getting the best deal – and maybe cook at home when you can!